BartInTheField/Unity-Timer/README.md

 ```

 * OnTimeout: Is called when the timer hits zero.
-* OnTimeChanged: Is called every update and will return the current time.
+* OnTimeChanged: This is called every update and will return the current time.

 ## Methods
 The script has one public method that can be called by other scripts.